 The trading range is actually a sideways chart pattern.
 It is often used to represent a resting period before the original trend is resumed.
 You may see these when you are charting trends and should know what they imply.

 Often trends are very important to investors.
 Those who engage in trend-following are people who look at major trends and make decisions in the direction of the trend.
 This can be a good strategy, but you must know a great deal about trends and the market in general in order to use this technique successfully.
 Beginners are not usually very good at tracking trends and using trend-following techniques.
 One thing that you should also note is that some price movements are trendless.
 This means that they have no clear direction, which makes trend-following nearly impossible.

 Remember, that in order to fully understand trends, you must be educated in the ways of the market and foreign exchange in general.
 Beginners should not rely heavily on foreign exchange market trend tracking.
-Once you get more experience you can begin looking into tracking more and more.
+Once you get more experience, you can begin looking into tracking more and more.
 However, be aware that different things affect and influence the Forex.
 These influences can change what people expect trends to be.
-Therefore, you should be a seasoned trader in order to rely on the trends and ranges alone.
+Therefore, you should be a seasoned trader in order to rely on trends and ranges alone.
 Educate yourself on these terms and learn to recognize them in the actual market.
 After all, learning the terms is one thing and being able to see them in reality is different.

 by David Mclauchlan